sheagcraig/dotfiles/README.md

 	- For this repo, this primarily consists of vim plugins and Emmet.
 1. Installs the fonts used by Powerline/Airline
 1. Instructs iTerm2 to use the preferences included in this project.

-I used to install all of my common python packages, but since I do that in virtualenvs these days, I no longer do so.

 ## Using your own stuff
 This installs my dotfiles, brew packages, etc. If you would like to install